TheJaredWilcurt/app-site-template/README.md

 * Adjust the `_scripts\main.js` file as needed.

-This templated assumes you are publishing releases on GitHub that start with the OS name, like `WIN_AppName_0.1.0.zip`.
+This template assumes you are publishing releases on GitHub that start with the OS name, like `WIN_AppName_0.1.0.zip`.
 If you aren't, you will need to modify it.